Steve Claridge: Later playing and management career

 Claridge came out of retirement once more in October 2011 when he signed for Gosport Borough of the Southern League Division One South & West as player-coach.
 He scored the only goal of his Gosport debut, in the FA Trophy against Southern League side Sholing; his first league goal came a week later in a 2–1 defeat of Mangotsfield United.
 Gosport were promoted to the Southern League Premier Division courtesy of Claridge's two goals in the play-off final against Poole Town on 7 May 2012.
 Having been losing 1–0, Claridge scored an equaliser in the first minute of injury time to send the tie to extra time, and completed a 3–1 win in the 98th minute to help Gosport return to the Premier Division after a 22-year absence.
 Immediately after the game he claimed it was "more than likely [his] last game", but later admitted he was considering playing for a further season following Gosport's promotion.

 The 51-year-old Claridge made up the numbers for Salisbury in a pre-season friendly against Portsmouth in July 2017; Salisbury lost 3–0.
 On 15 August, he named himself as one of only four substitutes and came on for what the Salisbury Journal dubbed "a short cameo" in a Southern League Division One South & West match against Paulton Rovers that ended as a 2–2 draw.
 He started Salisbury's next match, a 3–2 FA Cup victory over Fareham Town, substituting himself off after 71 minutes because of broken bones that decided his retirement from playing.

 In July 2023, Claridge was appointed manager of Wessex Football League Division One club Fleetlands having been a long-time friend of the chairman.

 In August 2025 following the sacking of Warren Feeney, Claridge was once again appointed as manager of Weymouth.
+He left the club on 22 December 2025.